LRozendo/Projeto-Encontrarte/README.md

 # Projeto-Encontrarte
- A project make for a event about the natives of my country.
+ A project maked for a event about the natives of my country.